po1sigala/live/01-Class-Content/19-PWA-dev/27-Evr_Git-Cherry-Picking/README.md

 ## Git Cherry-Pick

 As developers, you will find that some of the code that you are working on may have already been fixed or completed in another commit by another developer.
 However, if that code hasn't been merged yet, it can put you as the developer in a tricky situation.
-How does one get the code that another developer made into their branch without first having that code merged into the main branch.
+How does one get the code that another developer made into their own branch without merging their entire branch.
 Enter, git cherry-pick.

-This feature is especially useful when you want to bring in a specific commit but not their whole branch.
 Git cherry-pick allows you to pull in one or multiple commits into your branch if you desire.
-It might be kind of hard to imagine a situation that this would be useful off the top of your head, so we are going to walk through one example together!
+It might be kind of hard to imagine a situation that this would be useful so we are going to walk through one example together!

 * For reference, check out the [Documentation on Git cherry-pick](https://git-scm.com/docs/git-cherry-pick)

 ## Create an Example Repo

-1. Inside this directory, or another directory of your choosing create a new folder called `git-cherry-pick`.
+1. Inside this directory, or another directory of your choosing, create a new folder called `git-cherry-pick`.
 Change into that directory and initialize it as a git repository.

 ```sh
 mkdir git-cherry-pick